coolFridge9/coolFridge9.github.io/_posts/2018-8-3-Cloudbridge-Official-Info-Page.md

 #### Erich Kuba (Senior Developer)
 *"I can concentrate for 14 hours straight"*

 Great guy.
-He really knows his stuff and is an expert in most thing due to everything being a lot more difficult when he first started programming.
+He really knows his stuff and is an expert in most things due to everything being a lot more difficult when he first started programming.
 He has made big mistakes previously in his career and does not make mistakes anymore.
 He is really good at explaining concepts but usually chooses not to because I need to improve my self-learning ability.
 #### Ivan Karaman (Russian Hacker)
 *"I blame microsoft"* (said a minimum of 3 times per day)

 He is blatently honest about all his thoughts which is exactly what a good team needs.
 He is a logical thinker and has an impressive knowledge of memes.
 He takes everything very literally and I recommend thinking about what you are going to say for 5 minutes before talking to him to prevent yourself from getting out smarted.

 #### Jordan Elley (Temporary Member on Crew Rotations)
-great worker.
+Great worker.

 ### Technical Info
 This team is completely back-end.
 All of our code is written in Javascript with node 8.11.3.
 Jest is used for all of our tests.
 Our test coverage is 100% where possible which makes the code easy to modify and refactor.
 For our pipeline, all of our tools are from AWS.
 (CodePipeling, CodeBuild, CodeDeploy).
 Our applications are hosted in an Ubuntu ec2.